usdot-jpo-ode/jpo-ode/README.md

 - The DOCKER_HOST_IP environment variable is used to communicate with the bootstrap server that the instance of Kafka is running on.

 - The KAFKA_TYPE environment variable specifies what type of kafka connection will be attempted and is used to check if Confluent should be utilized.
+If this environment variable is not set, the ODE will default to normal behavior.

 - The CONFLUENT_KEY and CONFLUENT_SECRET environment variables are used to authenticate with the bootstrap server.
+If the KAFKA_TYPE environment variable is not set, then these are not required.

 ### Values
+In order to utilize Confluent Cloud:

 - DOCKER_HOST_IP must be set to the bootstrap server address (excluding the port)